Insights

 3. Owner Builder

 Defects Inspection Report: The vendor will need to provide a Defects Inspection Report for all owner-builder work carried out including alterations, extensions, renovations, garages, verandas, pergolas, fencing, installing safety barriers for swimming pools and spas regardless of the value of that work.
-This report is only valid for 6 months so must be renewed the report has lapsed.
+This report is only valid for 6 months so must be renewed if the report has lapsed.

-Domestic Building Insurance: If the value of the work exceeds $16,000 and the vendor sells the property within six years of obtaining the Certificate of Final Inspection or Occupancy Permit, the vendor will also need to provide insurance which covers non-structural defects for a period of two years and structural defects for a period of six years and six months.
+Domestic Building InsuranceIf the value of the work exceeds $16,000 and the vendor sells the property within six (6) years of obtaining the Certificate of Final Inspection or Occupancy Permit, the vendor will also need to provide insurance which covers non-structural defects for a period of two years and structural defects for a period of six (6) years.
 The insurance can only be relied upon in circumstances where the owner-builder dies, becomes insolvent or otherwise disappears.

 4. Planning Scheme

-Vendors have to disclose the planning scheme in which the property is situated.
+Vendors must disclose the planning scheme in which the property is situated.
 This includes planning zones and overlays.
 This provides the buyer with planning information, including in relation to planning permit requirements for the use and development of the property, including for example, whether the residential property may be used as a medical practice or other commercial use, whether the property can be subdivided etc.

 5. Notices